Peer Health Education Intern Position

 - Available Fridays, 10:15 a.m. – 12:45 p.m. for both fall and spring semesters while classes are in session

-- Available for two weekend day trainings in the fall (Dates: TBD)
+- Available for two weekend day trainings in the fall (Dates: to be determined)

 - Two-semester commitment

-- 9-10 hours/week, which includes Friday meetings and retreats
+- An average of 9-10 hours/week, which includes Friday meetings and retreats

 - GPA of 2.5 or higher

 - Experience working with diverse groups